 How to identify customer touchpoints

 Your business will have a unique set of customer touchpoints.
-If you have touchpoints you're unaware of, you could miss out on revenue by failing to capitalise on these interactions.
+If you have touchpoints you're unaware of, you could miss out on revenue by failing to capitalize on these interactions.
 Here are some steps you can take to identify your customer touchpoints:

 Put yourself in your customers' shoes